SolomonSklash/chomp-scan/README.md

 ### Wordlists

 A variety of wordlists are used, both for subdomain bruteforcing and content discovery.
 Daniel Miessler's [Seclists](https://github.com/danielmiessler/SecLists) are used heavily, as well as Jason Haddix's [lists](https://gist.github.com/jhaddix).
-Different wordlists can be used by passing in a custom wordlist or using one of the named built-in lists.
+Different wordlists can be used by passing in a custom wordlist or using one of the built-in named argument lists below.

 #### Subdomain Bruteforcing
 | Argument Name | Filename | Word Count | Description |